Pips Answer for Saturday, September 20, 2025

 Complete NYT Pips puzzle solution with interactive board and expert analysis.

-Click a domino below or a cell on the board to reveal
+Click a domino or a cell to reveal the answer

-Nyt Pips easy answer for 2025-09-20
+NYT Pips easy answer for 2025-09-20

-Answer for 2025-09-20
+Complete answer for 2025-09-20 (Easy)

 I kicked off today's session by diving into Ian Livengood's Easy puzzle, which was a great way to get my brain moving.
 The first thing I noticed were all those sum-10 regions.
 When you see a 10 in a two-cell region, your mind should immediately jump to the 5-5 domino.
 I placed the [5,5] into the vertical slot on the right side.
 For the other 10-sums, I had to be a bit more careful, using the [1,6] and [5,4] logic to fill the gaps.
 Moving on to Heidi Erwin's Medium board, the challenge shifted toward equality.
 I always look for the smallest sums first, like those target 1 regions.
 They act as anchors.